DivanDesign/EvolutionCMS.snippets.ddSendFeedback/README.md

 	* Default value: —

 * `senders->{$senderName}->tpl_placeholders->{$placeholderName}`
-	* Desctription: The key is a placeholder name, the value is a placeholder value.
+	* Description: The key is a placeholder name, the value is a placeholder value.
 	* Valid values: `mixed`
 	* **Required**